Australian

 of amazing wildlife retire to your nearby accommodation.
 Prior to

-evening activities drive a little south a few miles to Arthur River
+the late afternoon and evening activities drive a little south a

-fish.
-Return to Kings Run bout 3.30pm.
+to Kings Run bout 3.30pm.

-Day 3: Kings Run / Cradle
+3: Kings Run / Cradle Mountain National Park

-Depart Kings Run around lunchtime and head back first along the coast
+Depart Kings Run around lunchtime and head back first along the

-and then south today to Cradle
+coast and then south today to Cradle

 Mountain National Park, about two hours away.
 Cradle Mountain

-National Park is high country, from sheltered rainforest through snow
+National Park is high country, from sheltered rainforest through

-devils and quolls.
+wallabies, pademelons, devils and quolls.
 Check into the Cradle

 Mountain Lodge, and look over the available walks, then enjoy